Inheritance Patterns and CMT

 Click to enlarge

 It is also possible for CMT to develop as a result of a new mutation or spontaneous mutation.
-These cases are called “de novo” or the new case of CMT in a family.
-A child who is a new mutation case can then pass the defect on to his/her children.
+These cases are called “de novo.”
+A person who has a new mutation case can then pass the condition on to his/her children.

 Genetic Testing and Counseling